-PLEASE, wash your compression stockings!
-I have heard several stories of people not wanting to wash their compression stockings for fear that the garments will wear out faster.
-The opposite is true.
-Washing your compression stockings daily maximizes therapeutic effectiveness and prolongs the life of the stocking.
-This is because the oils and dirt in the skin cause the compression in the stocking to break down faster and be less effective.
+It is essential to care for your compression stockings to get the most effective compression and use out of them.
+So PLEASE, wash your compression stockings!
+Several times I have heard stories of people not wanting to wash their compression stockings for fear that the garments will wear out faster.
+In fact, the opposite is true.
+Cleaning your compression stockings daily maximizes therapeutic effectiveness and prolongs the sock’s life.
+The oils and dirt in the skin cause the compression in the stocking to break down faster and be less effective.

 I recommend hand washing your compression stockings in warm water with mild soap.
 Using soap specifically designed for compression stockings can prolong their effectiveness.
 Ensure you rinse all soap residue from the socks, then wrap your compression stockings in a clean towel and pat as much of the water out of them as possible.
 Lay flat to dry.
 Roll in a clean towel to get excess water out to dry faster.
-You may also want to put a fan on them to help speed up the process.
+Put a fan on them to help speed up the process.

 ONE TO WASH, ONE TO WEAR

 Depending on how often you do laundry, you will want to have adequate stockings so that you have a clean pair of stockings to wear each day.
 At the very least, you will want a pair of socks to wear and one to wash.
-If a compression stocking is worn daily, you should get good compression therapy for around four to six months.
-If you purchase two pairs of socks and switch them out regularly, you now have good compression therapy to last the entire year.
+Worn daily, you should get good compression therapy for around four to six months when you care for your stockings properly.
+You have good compression therapy for the entire year if you purchase two pairs of socks and switch them out regularly.

 Occasionally the silicone band at the top of the stocking will begin to lose grip.
 If and when this happens, you can use a little rubbing alcohol to clean the silicone.
 If no rubbing alcohol is available, hand wash the silicone band with hot soapy water.
-This should give the silicone band some extra life.
+Caring for the silicone band will give it some extra life.